davekinkead/LAWS4111/Jurisprudence of FA Hayek.md

 - Directed at agencies
 - Predated by private law

-The role of the judge according to Hayek was maintain the evolving common law by interpreting standing social order and expectations.
+Hayek say law as an ecological niche.
+The role of the judge according to him was maintain the evolving common law by interpreting standing social order and expectations.
 They must decide...

 >   ..not whether the parties have obeyed anybody’s will, but whether their actions have conformed to expectations which other parties have reasonably formed because they correspond to the practices on which everyday conduct of the members of the group was based.
 >